amingilani/omscs-notes/content/docs/cs6260/module1/index.md

 ## L12: Lesson 1 Summary

-{{< img src="module1-0017.png" alt="Rectangle" alt="Lesson summary slide" class="border-0" >}}
+{{< img src="module1-0017.png" alt="Lesson summary slide" class="border-0" >}}

 We can't do better than the OneTimePad.
 That's a fact.
 However, it's still okay, we don't really need perfect secrecy in practice.
 This is the end for "information-theory" cryptography.
 However, "computational-complexity" cryptography opens up many more avenues.

 If we relax the security requirement, we should still be fine.
-Some of the some assumptions include:
+Some of the assumptions include:
 * Our adversaries are computationally bounded
 * Our adversaries will only spend a reasonable amount of time attacking out system, e.g. a hundred or even a million years